nih-cfde/announcements/README.md

     Welcome/Farewell
     ```
 2. Keep this issue open one week.
-3. After 1 week, close the issue and repeat steps 1-3.
+3. After 2 weeks, close the issue and repeat steps 1-3.
 4. Proceed to the next steps for creating a pull request and sending
     and email.